karthikkurella/karthikkurella/README.md

 - I take great care in the architecture and code quality of the things I build.

 - 👀 I’m interested in Machine Learning and Data Analytics
-- 🌱 I’m currently pursuing Sotware Engineering.
-- 💞️ I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source..
+- 💞️ I learned a lot from the open-source community and knowledge sharing happened through open-source..

 <!---
 karthikkurella/karthikkurella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.